 Biological agents can help to control the infection.
 Plant extracts of Salvia officinalis and Potentilla erecta have a protective effect on leaves against fungal growth.
 Other plant extracts such as flaxseed oil and peanut oil were also effective at reducing the incidence of the disease.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Chemical treatment may be inviable at later stages of the development of the disease.
-If fungicides are needed, spray products containing mancozeb, carbendazim or propiconazole .
+If fungicides are needed, spray products containing mancozeb, propiconazole .
 The application should be started straight after the first appearance of the infection and should be repeated after 15 days.

 Use seeds from healthy plants or from certified sources.,Plant resistant varieties.,Avoid high humidity between the plants by widening the planting distance.,Control weeds and volunteer plants in and around the fields.,Avoid planting alternative hosts in the vicinity of your field.,Apply a large amount of phosphorus fertilizer to slow down the development of the rust.,Remove or destroy infected plants and your waste by burning or plowing.,Crop rotation with non-host crops is recommended every three to four years.,Plan long-term fallows between successive peanut crops.